Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 Teotihuacan, city with Aztec pyramids and temples

 Teotihuacan is shrouded in a cloud of mystery—nobody, not even the biggest brains of our time, knows who built it.
-The Aztecs discovered the city already abandoned.
-They gave it a fitting name: “the place where the gods were created”.
+The Aztecs discovered it when it was already abandoned.
+They gave it a fitting name: "the place where the gods were created“.

-Tourists from the whole world admire the monumental buildings in the large archeological site, including the famous Pyramid of the Sun, Pyramid of the Moon, the Temple of Kukulcán or other Aztec sites.
-As it’s just an hour’s drive from Mexico City and it’s one of the top 10 places to visit in Mexico, so make sure to squeeze it into your Mexico itinerary!
+Tourists from the whole world admire the monumental buildings in the large archeological site, including the famous Pyramid of the Sun, Pyramid of the Moon, or the Temple of Kukulcán.
+As it’s just an hour’s drive from Mexico City and it’s one of the top 10 places to visit in Mexico; make sure to squeeze it into your Mexico itinerary!

 3. El Tajín